brooklynrail/brooklynrail-platform/content/events/2021/06/monika-baer-with-tom-mcglynn.md

 ---
 title: Monika Baer with Tom McGlynn
-summary: "Artists Monika Baer joins Rail Editor-at-Large Tom McGlynn for a conversation.
-We conclude with a poetry reading. "
+summary: Artists Monika Baer joins Rail Editor-at-Large Tom McGlynn for a conversation.
+We conclude with a poetry reading by Malvika Jolly.
 people:
   - person: monika-baer
     related_links: